notramm/PwC-Power-BI-in-Data-Analytics/README.md

 ### Key Larnings

-1. Learned about what real business data sets look like.
+1. Learnt about what real business data sets look like.
-2. Learned about Visualising customer and agent behaviour.
+2. Learnt about Visualising customer and agent behaviour.
     >Defining KPIs >Power BI Dashboard
-3. Learned about Customer demographics and insights.
+3. Learnt about Customer demographics and insights.
     >Defining KPIs >Power BI >Insights and Actions
-4. Learned about Gender balance in the executive suite.
+4. Learnt about Gender balance in the executive suite.
     >Calculating Measures >Defining KPIs >Power BI Dashboard >Insight and Actions